Jason-Whitmore/jpf/docs/Examples.md

 implemented as a ResNet, which contains "skip connections" to a layer closer to the output layer.
 This is done via an Add layer, which contains no parameters and simply adds the output vectors from other layers together.
 Both neural networks will be trained on a dataset from the function f(x1,x2) = (x1)^2 - (x2)^2.
-Training loss will be measured at every epoch and compared on a graph.
+Training loss will be measured at every epoch and the results will be written to disk.
-After training, the ResNet neural network will be saved to disk and loaded to test functionality.
+After training, the ResNet neural network will be saved to disk and loaded to test saving and loading functionality.

 Creating the dataset...
 Creating the neural networks...